 (Pseudopleuronectes americanus): WILD CAUGHT

-Know here in New England as “dabs” when sold as whole fish, the Lemon Sole is one of the most familiar of all ground fishes in the Gulf of Maine.
-It is not in fact a true sole, rather a flounder, and it the thickest and meatiest of the flatfish found in New England outside of the larger Halibut.
+Known here in New England as “dabs” when sold as whole fish, the Lemon Sole is one of the most familiar of all groundfishes in the Gulf of Maine.
+It is not, in fact, a true sole, rather a flounder, and it the thickest and meatiest of the flatfish found in New England outside of the larger Halibut.

 Thicker bodied than most flounders found in the Gulf of Maine, Lemon Sole is oval in shape and generally reddish brown in color.
 They are the most commercially sought flounders caught outside of the Fluke (Summer Flounder).
 They are particularly popular due to their thicker, meatier fillets that are second only to those of the larger Halibut.

-Lemon Sole are caught in the Gulf of Maine and as south as Nantucket Island, and are landed by our Portland, Maine fleet.
+Lemon Sole is caught in the Gulf of Maine and as south as Nantucket Island, and are landed by our Portland, Maine fleet.
 They are available most seasons with some decline in the Winter months.
-Market size is between 1-2 pounds, but is more commonly sold as fillets.
+Market size is between 1-2 pounds but is more commonly sold as fillets.

 Catch Region: Gulf of Maine

 Yield (Fillet Percentage): 50%

 Texture Profile: Tender with fine flakes